 BENEFITS

-Everyone can benefit from this work, those who are debilitated by their emotional states and recurring issues and those who find it difficult to process or ‘do’ emotions – often hiding, suppressing or acting out their pain in the process.
+Everyone can benefit from this work, those who are debilitated by intrusive thoughts, emotional states and recurring issues and those who find it difficult to process emotions, often repressing or acting out their pain in the process.

 This is essentially a long-term and long-lasting approach which requires patience and understanding to fully grasp and implement.
 It is not based on the individual doing or becoming, so much as removing that which prevents them from fully being.